How Much Rent Can I Afford?

 Much of the city’s nightlife is spread out throughout these many neighborhoods.
 Depending on your interests you may find one area of the city more appealing to you but you may find yourself traveling to a different neighborhood each weekend to meet up with friends and coworkers.
 Whether it be the bars overflowing with ecstatic Cubs fans in Wrigleyville or the nationally renowned restaurants on Randolph street.
 There are major music venues encompassing the city from Uptown to Pilsen.
 You don’t have to pay a higher price and live down the street from these places.
 You should be able to find a way to reach your favorite spots with ease from a location that fits your desired budget.

 When it comes to Chicago there are a lot of options and their appeal really depends on the kind of person you are.
-Come see which properties SRE Holdings has to offer and how we can help find that perfect fit for you.
+Come see which SRE Holdings community is the perfect fit for you.